octahedron00/MNIST_by_C/2_mnist_CNN/memo.md

 **1. to get 99% accuracy somehow.**

+: Maybe using more floors of CNN will work better...

 **2. to use ReLu or else activation function, to make the traning much faster.**

+: Since sigmoid takes a lot of calculation(exponentional function)...